-Subcommittees are assembled to assist the Task Force in the development, implementation, and maintenance of FIRESCOPE products.
-Representation on these groups is determined by the issues being addressed and the subsequent level of technical expertise required.
-Each Subcommittee will elect two members to serve on the respective Specialist Group that oversees their Subcommittee.
-Subcommittees will either be "Standing" or "Ad Hoc".
+Subcommittees assist the Task Force & Specialist Groups in the development, implementation, and maintenance of FIRESCOPE products.
+The Subcommittees will be organized under a Specialist Group and will be either "Standing" or "Ad Hoc."
 Standing Subcommittees are established to address long-term needs while "Ad Hoc" Subcommittees are established to address a specific need or short-term issue.
-Once the need or issue has been addressed, the Ad Hoc Subcommittee will be disbanded.
+Once the need or issue has been addressed, the Ad Hoc Subcommittee will be disbanded at the discretion of the Task Force.
+Two members of each Subcommittee will sit on the respective Specialist Group.
+At least one of the Subcommittee members represented on the Specialist Group will be either the Chair or Vice Chair of the Subcommittee.
+Products from the Subcommittee will be submitted to the respective Specialist Group for review.
+Membership on Subcommittees requires Task Force approval, continued agency employment, and support of the sponsoring agency.
+Retired representatives serving on Subcommittees require a letter of approval and support from the Chief of the representative agency.